 "His work at Eastside Academy proves how decisive positive role-models can be in steering boys back on to the right path.

-"As a passionate supporter of mentoring, I believe he is the right person to help us take forward our expansion in this area."'No inquiry'
+"As a passionate supporter of mentoring, I believe he is the right person to help us take forward our expansion in this area."

 But Val Shawcross, London Assembly member for London, said: "Ray Lewis has been the advisor on this programme and it has been an unmitigated disaster so far so we don't see why the mayor should be paying somebody now for doing work which he has done quite badly in the last two years."